 ´It's going to be perfect Mia.´

-Helen wandered downstairs, light –footed as an elf.
+Helen wandered downstairs, light–footed as an elf.
 She poured herself a glass of wine and thought merry thoughts.
 When she started yawning she called it a day.
 After checking if all doors were closed she blew out the candles she had lit.
-It didn't darken the room for a table-lamp was burning, illuminating a silver picture frame.
+It didn't darken the room for a single table-lamp was burning, illuminating a silver picture frame.

 Helen walked toward it, feeling Philippe gaze at her.
 She picked up the photo and caressed the face of her ex-husband.